 It is important to understand the community transmission rate for Frederick County, as well as places you may be traveling to.

 There are no universal mask requirements at this time.
 However, individuals should keep a mask on them in case they are asked to wear one.
 Following CDC guidance, individuals who have been exposed to someone with COVID should wear a well-fitted mask for 10 days.
-If you need an N95 or KN95 mask, you can pick one up from Apple 4.
+If you need an N95 or KN95 mask, you can pick one up from room 4 in the Apple Resource building.

 Have you tested positive for COVID-19?